dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/2-solving-inequalities.md

 ## Solving Inequalities

-From the [previous lesson](../properties/#properties), we learnt that the properties of inequalities are almost identical to that of equalities.
+From the [previous lesson](../properties/#properties), we learned the properties of inequalities are almost identical to that of equalities.
 This means we can use most of the equation-solving techniques here too.
 Just remember one thing: *the signs flip* when you multiply or divide by a *negative number*.

 {{% box %}}